LuuizCosta/libft/README.md

 Apart from the libc functions, we are asked to code some "extra functions", that needs us to use a little bit more of our brains.

 The bonus part is focused on linked lists, a new concept for us at 42 (because we already recoded some of the libc functions during the basecamp.

+We also learned about Makefile and Header files.